wendysegura/Simple_OS/README.md

 ### create one kernel image joining both bin with bootsect at head
 * `cat bootsector.bin kernel.bin > kernel-image.bin`

-### to run on vm, create a flp image
+### run on vm, create a flp image
-#directly copy kernel.bin to the first sector of the floppy disk image
+directly copy kernel.bin to the first sector of the floppy disk image
 * `dd status=noxfer conv=notrunc if=kernel-image.bin of=disk.flp`

 ### run and use -curses to bypass sdl restrictions